 Therefore, the DATA stored in RAM is temporary.

-The key difference between volatile and non volatile memory is that the former looses data when the power is turned off while the latter retains its data even when the power is turned off.
+The critical difference between volatile and non-volatile memory is that the former loses data when the power is turned off; at the same time, the latter retains its data even when the power is turned off.

 The following table summarizes all the important differences between volatile and non-volatile memory: